abtion/guidelines/employee_manual/calendar_and_schedule.md

 ### Strategy day
 One day a year where we work on the strategy together.
 A full day with a focus on our vision, wheel of the year, and town hall workshops.
 Afterward, we round up with a cozy dinner and a social get-together.

+## Lunch
+We plan to take a lunch break at 11.30pm.
+We have daily catering delivering a tasty lunch for all our employees.
+There is enough variety to satisfy all kinds of diets and we are very open for new proposals.
+Besides lunch, you can always find something to snack or to drink in our kitchens.
+If there is anything missing in your preference, don’t hesitate to reach out to Angelle.

+Another important consuming product next to food, is coffee.
+At Abtion we love good coffee!
+Our passion makes us look out for good beans to provide a decent cup.
+We like variety and try out new coffee from time to time, so if you have any suggestions according to that, don’t be shy and share it!